Healthy You - Every Day

 Catching it early is key

 Drugs can help manage the disease, but not reverse it.
-“If you catch the disease early, then patients can expect a normal quality of life and normal life span,” Bokhari says.
+“If you catch the disease early, then patients can expect a normal quality of life and normal life span,” Dr. Hoosain says.
 “Because it involves multiple systems, it gets missed.
 I’m sure there are a lot more patients who’ve been underdiagnosed.”

 Put your heart in the best hands possible.